Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: ThinkCoder

-ThinkAgent consists of two agents: the exploration agent and the execution agent.
-The exploration agent uses LLMs to search for diversity code and test cases, while the execution agent runs the provided code snippets and test cases in a local environment to generate feedback.
-To improve the efficiency of the execution agent, we leverage multiprocessing to validate the code in parallel.
+ThinkAgent consists of a single exploration agent and a CodeVerifier.
+The exploration agent uses LLMs to search for diversity code and test cases, while the CodeVerifier runs the provided code snippets and test cases in a local environment to generate feedback.
+To improve the efficiency of the CodeVerifier, we leverage multiprocessing to validate the code in parallel.